Send data extracted from email to Microsoft Flow

 What is Parseur?

-Parseur is a email parser solution to extract text from emails automatically.
+Parseur is an email parser solution to extract text from emails automatically.
 It is connected to Microsoft Flow, along with many other services (see the detailed integration list).
 Parseur can extract text from emails, attachments and any text document.
-It is very easy to setup as everything is point and click.
+It is very easy to set up as everything is point and click.

 What is Microsoft Flow?